0nn0/website-development-questionnaire/README.md

     - Default HTML5 player
     - Custom HTML5 player
   - Other
-- Describe content for each page
-  - E.g. the About page will contain a headline, body-text and for each team member a photo incl name and description

 ### Technologies
 - Do you have a strong preference for a technology stack?